FrancisArgnR/OpenLDAP/README.md

 Some specific parameters of each command are as follows:
    - ldappasswd:
-       - S: Prompt for the new password.
+       - -S: Prompt for the new password.

 Useful examples:
    - ldapsearch: